 The content throughout the series is substantive and challenging.
 For instance, the third chapter of Book 1 introduces the concept of electrons and their availability for bonding, and Book 7 introduces the complex structures of carbon-containing molecules such as polysaccharides.
 Dr. Keller stresses the use of the scientific method, critical thinking, and creative thinking while also incorporating observations and hands-on activities.
 The courses do not require a lot of written work and testing.

 Exploring the Building Blocks of Science: Book K for kindergarten is quite different from both the Focus On series and the rest of the Building Blocks series.
 While the Focus On series offers the same level of content for kindergarten through fourth grade, this book offers much lighter content in a format that is age-appropriate for kindergartners.

 Book K is a black-and-white workbook with simple activities and coloring pages that touch on all five areas of science.
-It might be most useful as a way to follow along with what their older siblings are learning from either the Building Blocks or Focus On series.
+It might be most useful as a way to allow kindergartners to follow along (at a simpler level) with what their older siblings are learning from either the Building Blocks or Focus On series.